Senusret I: Sole Reign

-In his 18th year of reign Senusret I launched a military campaign against Lower Nubia and conquered the region down to the Second Cataract.
+Nubian campaign.
+In Year 18 of Senusret I he launched a military campaign against Lower Nubia and conquered the region down to the Second Cataract.
 The date of the expedition is mentioned on a stela from Buhen.
 The military campaign is mentioned in several inscriptions of this king's reign.
 Several local officials were involved with the military expedition.
 Amenemhat, governor of the Oryx nome went there with the title overseer of troops.

-In year 25 Egypt was devastated by a famine caused by a low Nile food.
+Famine.
+In Year 25, Egypt was devastated by a famine caused by a low Nile flood.